 shared.
 I don't see why a previous series, possibly played with

-quite different teams, should influence the outcome of a later
+quite different teams, and in different countries, should influence the outcome of a later

 series.
 Yes - I know it's not traditional but neither is playing